 Defining the COVID-19 problem in the UK

-If so, this clarity allows us to think more about the implications of the UK government’s problem definition.
+Greater clarity on key terms is essential.
+It allows us to think more about the implications of the UK government’s problem definition.
 In a much larger paper (that’s right – its completion is on the to-do list), I suggest that these elements inform the UK government’s definition of the policy problem by mid-March 2020:

 - We are responding to an epidemic that cannot be eradicated.
 Herd immunity is only possible if there is a vaccine or enough people are infected and recover.